 Bill Florey 08/10/17

-Sadly Bill passed away on Friday 22nd September 2017 at the age of 96.
+Sadly Bill passed away on 22nd September 2017, aged 96.
 Our sincere sympathies go out to Bill's family, friends and former colleagues.
 He had been ill for some time and spent his last few weeks in North Devon Hospice.
-His funeral took place on Thursday 5th October at the North Devon Crematorium, Barnstaple.
+His funeral took place on 5th October 2017 at the North Devon Crematorium, Barnstaple.

 Bill's original crewroom entry : Ex Flight R/O, ex-crewing and crew planning, Transair, BUA and BCAL between 1950 - 1986.
 Hello to to all who knew me.
 93 years young but not as strong as I was.